Request a call back

 So, businesses must look at how best to incorporate sensory activities into their events.
 To help you do this, consider using music, light activations, culinary experiences, and interactive activities that require visitors to get hands on.

-For example, at the annual Elior Awards for Excellence in March 2017, Apex installed DMX controlled table centres and lasers throughout the event, while for entertainment we sourced two stunning laser violinists to perform a duel.
+For example, at the annual Elior Awards for Excellence in March 2017, Apex installed DMX controlled table centres and lasers throughout the event.
+For entertainment, we also sourced two stunning laser violinists to perform a duel.

 As attention spans become shorter and expectations increase, immersive, multi-sensory, and disruptive events will stand out for all the right reasons.
 And become shareable for that very reason.

-At Apex, we understand the immense effort that goes into preparing for events, and we work with you to help reach your goals and achieve a truly positive experience.
-If you’d like to find out more about how we can make your events a success in the experience economy, contact us today to find out more, or give us a call today on + 44 (0)1625 429370 to discuss your requirements in more depth.
+At Apex, we understand the immense effort that goes into preparing for events.
+And we work with you to help reach your goals and achieve a truly positive experience.
+If you’d like to find out more about how we can make your events a success in the experience economy, contact us to find out more, or give us a call to discuss your requirements in more depth.